Panagiotis Kavvadias

 Panagiotis Kavvadias or Cawadias (Note: Towards the end of his life, Kavvadias and his family used the spelling 'Cawadias' in English.) (Παναγιώτης Καββαδίας; – 20 July 1928) (Note: Greece adopted the Gregorian calendar in 1923; was followed by 1 March.
 In this article, this date and all subsequent dates are given in the 'New Style' Gregorian calendar, while dates before it are given in the 'Old Style' Julian calendar.) was a Greek archaeologist.
 He was responsible for the excavation of ancient sites in Greece, including Epidaurus in Argolis and the Acropolis of Athens, as well as archaeological discoveries on his native island of Kephallonia.
-As Ephor General (the head of the Greek Archaeological Service) from 1885 until 1909, Kavvadias oversaw the expansion of the Archaeological Service and the introduction of Law 2646 of 1899, which increased the state's powers to address the illegal excavation and smuggling of antiquities.
+As Ephor General (the head of the Greek Archaeological Service) from 1885 until 1909, Kavvadias oversaw the expansion of the Archaeological Service and the introduction of Law 2646 of the year 1899, which increased the state's powers to address the illegal excavation and smuggling of antiquities.

 Kavvadias's work had a particular impact on the Acropolis of Athens, and has been credited with completing its "transformation [...] from castle to monument".
 Between 1885 and 1890, he removed almost all of the Acropolis's remaining medieval and modern structures, uncovering many ancient monuments in the process.
 He also played a role in the extensive reconstruction of the site by the architect and engineer Nikolaos Balanos.
 Though praised initially, the work caused considerable damage to several monuments and was almost completely deconstructed and rebuilt during the later 20th and early 21st centuries.
 Kavvadias oversaw the opening of the National Archaeological Museum in Athens, organised its first collections, and wrote some of its first catalogues.

 As an administrator, Kavvadias was regarded as energetic, centralising and autocratic.
 His career saw significant modernisation in the practice of archaeology in Greece, and he reformed and professionalised the Archaeological Service.
 His patronage of Athens's foreign archaeological schools was credited with promoting the development of Greek archaeology, but was also criticised by native Greek archaeologists.
 He created further discontent among the Archaeological Society of Athens by reducing its role in favour of the governmental Archaeological Service.
-After the Goudi coup of 1909, dissatisfaction in the Greek press and among his subordinates in the Archaeological Service led to his removal from office, from the Archaeological Society and from his professorship at the University of Athens, though he was able to return to public and academic life from 1912, and remained active in Greek archaeology until his death in 1928.
+After the Goudi coup of 1909, dissatisfaction in the Greek press and among his subordinates in the Archaeological Service led to his removal from office, from the Archaeological Society and from his professorship at the National University of Athens, though he was able to return to public and academic life from 1912, and remained active in Greek archaeology until his death in 1928.